-‘Teen Mom’ Nude Photo Leak!
-Is Kailyn Lowry Trying To Get Back At Javi Marroquin By Posting His Naked Selfies?
+‘Teen Mom’ Nude Photo Leak: Is Kailyn Lowry Trying To Get Back At Javi Marroquin By Posting His Naked Selfies?

 “No it’s not me,” Marroquin told the outlet.
 “Someone reversed image searched it and it’s not me.
 It’s not me so I’m not worried about it.”

 As far as Lowry is concerned, a close friend claims that she doesn’t really care about the nude photo drama.

 “She saw it in passing when someone sent it to her and she didn’t examine it to find out,” the source explained.
-“She just doesn’t care enough if it is or isn’t him.:
+“She just doesn’t care enough if it is or isn’t him.”

 Marroquin and Lowry parted ways last year at the end of Season 7 of Teen Mom 2.
 According to InTouch Weekly, the pair made their debut on the show during an outing at a local bowling alley.
 It didn’t take long before Lowry introduced Marroquin to her son, Isaac, and he eventually moved in.

 After a year of dating, Lowry and Marroquin decided to get married.
-They eventually exchanged vows in 2012 shortly after Marroquin signed up with the Air Force.
+They eventually exchanged vows in 2012 shortly after Marroquin enlisted with the Air Force.
 The had their first boy a little later and named him Lincoln Marshall Marroquin.

 Their relationship started going downhill in 2015 when Lowry experienced a miscarriage.
 The ordeal was the final straw in their struggling marriage and they eventually decided that parting ways was the best course of action.